top of page

 Ambrose Bierce's The Ways of Ghosts: A Detailed Summary and a Literary Analysis

-Like “Some Haunted Houses,” “The Ways of Ghosts” is an anthology of spook stories: while the earlier collection focused on haunted buildings, this one is primarily interested in the curious means by which ghosts make an effort to communicate from beyond the grave.
+Although fictional, the four stories in this creepy anthology of spook tales read like the kinds of veridical, Fortean reports which may have haunted your imagination as a youngster at the library (the likes of the "Mary Celeste," Flight 19, or the Brown Lady of Raynham Hall).
+Each ghost appears with a definite message to share -- a message stemming from the humanity's unquenchable, frustrating thirst for justice.
+Like his two more famous supernatural series “Some Haunted Houses” and "Soldier-Folk," “The Ways of Ghosts” is an anthology of spook stories: while the earlier collection focused on haunted buildings, this one is primarily interested in the curious means by which ghosts make an effort to communicate from beyond the grave.

-Often derided by critics as artless indulgences, it is true to say that there is less literary merit in them than in many of his supernatural tales, and that by and large it is simply a collection of first-rate campfire tales.
-That being said, they continue to foster the themes of “S.H.H.” in that the general thesis ponders the potency of the human will and the fanning shock waves of evil actions which hound the guilty and pester the innocent.
+Often dismissed by critics as artless indulgences, it is true to say that there is less literary merit in them than in many of his supernatural tales, and that by and large it is simply a collection of first-rate campfire tales.
+That being said, they continue to foster the themes of “Some Haunted Houses” and "Soldier-Folk" in that the general thesis ponders the potency of the human will and the fanning shock waves of evil actions which hound the guilty and pester the innocent.

 Although “The Ways of Ghosts” is not Bierce’s best poetic effort, it contains some of his most memorable campfire tales, and no critic’s disapproval will be able to take the chill out of these eerie episodes.